-Notice is hereby given that: El Paso Electric Company ("EPE") invites members of the public to participate in the Integrated Resource Plan ("IRP") public to participate in the integrated Resource Plan (ThP) public advisory process through a series of public meetings.
-With public participation, EPE will develop its IRP pursuant to the New Mexico Efficient Use of Energy Act and the New Mexico Public Regulation Commission's ("Commission") IRP Rule, 17.7.3 NMAC.
-EPE's IRP is developed to identify cost-effective demand-side and supply-side electricity resources to serve EPE's customers over the next 20-year planning period.
+Notice is hereby given that: El Paso Electric Company ("EPE") invites members of the public to participate in the Integrated Resource Plan ("IRP"). public to participate in the integrated Resource Plan ("IRP") public advisory process through a series of public meetings.
+With public participation, EPE will develop its IRP pursuant to the New Mexico Efficient Use of Energy Act and the New Mexico Public Regulation Commission's "Commission") IRP Rule, 17.7.3 IMAC.
+EPE's IRP is developed to identify cost-effective demand-side and supply-side electricity resources to serve EPS's customers, duet the next 20 year planning per od

-The IRP will be submitted to the Commission no later than July 2021.
+The IRP will be submitted to the Commission no false than July 2021.
 Public participation is an important component of the development and implementation of EPE's integrated resource planning in New Mexico.
-EPE encourages interest-ed members of the public to attend these public meetings to provide public input and commentary, whether as a resi-dential or business customer, or as a representative of a trade, non-profit, neighborhood, shareholder, civic or other group.
-Given the currently effective limitations on public gather-ings in New Mexico and Texas, the first scheduled meeting will be held electronically and by phone conference on July 10, 2020, at 2:00 p.m.
-MDT The IRP process will be ex-plained, and additional meeting dates and locations will be ext at that time.
-Prior to and meeting set at that time.
+EPE encourages interest-ed members of the public to attend these public meetings to provide public input and commentary, whether as a resi-dential or business customer, or as a representative of a trade, immigrating transportations, shareholder, cass or other group.

+Given the currently effective limitations on public gather-Given the currently effective initiations on public gather-ings in New Mexico and Texas, the first scheduled meeting will be held electronically and by phone conference on July 10, 2020, at 2:00 p.m.
+MDT.
+The IRP process will be ex-plained, and additional meeting dates and locations will be set at that time.
 Prior to each meeting, the presentation for that meeting will be posted on EPE's website, www.epeletri c.com.
 If you are interested in attending the meeting or otherwise participating in the process, please contact EPE by emailing NMIRP@epelectric.com or calling at (915) 543-4354

-#4190968, Sun-News, May 31, 2020
+#6130968, Sun-News, May \$1, 7020